 Microorganisms and global change

 How will microbial communities respond to current global change?
 What will the ecosystem consequences be?
-These two questions motivate much of our lab's work.
-However, to answer these questions we often have to address even more basic questions.
+These two questions motivate much of our lab's work and present an urgent challenge to our field (Cavicchiolo et al. 2019).
+However, these questions highlight many unanswered, fundamental questions.
 For instance, a pervasive idea in microbiology and ecology is that much of microbial diversity is functionally redundant.
 Indeed, given the enormous abundance and diversity of microorganisms, it can be difficult to imagine that biogeochemical cycling is limited by microbial abundance or genetic diversity.
 Certainly, some microbial groups show a high degree of metabolic flexibility and physiological tolerance to changing environmental conditions.
 And rapid evolutionary adaptation might allow sensitive microorganisms to adapt quickly to new conditions.

 As a result, the functional redundancy of microorganisms is a central assumption in many ecosystem and global models.
 To do this, one must disentangle the effects of environment and composition, which requires manipulating the microbial community, ideally under natural field conditions (Reed and Martiny 2013).
 Only in this way can one directly measure the relative effects of compositional variation versus the environment on ecosystem processes.